 The best way for the tendons to heal is to stick to a care plan.
 The more you rest and do the exercises, the quicker your wrist will heal.

 Follow up with your provider if:

-Swigart CR, Fishman FG.
+Donahoe KW, Fishman FG, Swigart CR.
 Hand and wrist pain.
-In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
+In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O'Dell JR, eds.
 Kelly and Firestein's Textbook of Rheumatology.
-10th ed.
-Philadelphia, PA: Elsevier; 2017:chap 50.BACK TO TOP
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 53.

 Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.